h4rvey-g/Note-Blog/content/USMLE/Neurology/Oculomotor nerve palsy (III).md

 	- Lesions of the autonomic (parasympathetic) portion result in <span style="background:rgba(240, 200, 0, 0.2)">loss of the pupillary reflex.</span>

 >[!tip]
->Impaired pupillary reaction with relative sparing of motor function is typically seen in compressive lesions.
-Prominent motor dysfunction with sparing of the pupil is typically seen in ischemic lesions.
-However, pupillary findings cannot reliably distinguish between the etiologies of oculomotor palsy.
+><span style="background:rgba(240, 200, 0, 0.2)">Impaired pupillary reaction with relative sparing of motor function is typically seen in compressive lesions.
+Prominent motor dysfunction with sparing of the pupil is typically seen in ischemic lesions.</span> See [[Diabetic neuropathy#Diabetic CN III mononeuropathy|Diabetic neuropathy > Diabetic CN III mononeuropathy]]![[L18206.jpg|L18206.jpg]]

 ---
 # Treatment